shadowhand/mvc-example/README.md

 Examples for the talk [MVC to ADR](https://github.com/shadowhand/mvc-to-adr-talk):

 - Github login via [oauth2-github](https://github.com/thephpleague/oauth2-github)
+- Show a list of your repos
-- Show a list of followers
+- Show a list of your followers
-- Show a your stars
+- **todo** Show a list of your stars

 ## Using